Global-Witness/augmenta/docs/examples/donations/README.md

     type: str
     description: A few paragraphs explaining your decision in English, formatted in Markdown.
 In the explanation, link to the most relevant sources from the provided documents.
 Include at least one inline URL.
   confidence:
-    type: str
+    type: int
-    description: Your confidence level in the decision.
-If you don't have enough information or the documents refer to different organisations that may share a name, please set this to "not confident".
+    description: Your confidence level in the decision, on a scale of 1 (lowest) to 10 (highest).
+If you don't have enough information or the documents refer to different organisations that may share a name, please set this to 1.
-    options:
-      - very confident
-      - somewhat confident
-      - not confident
 examples:
   - input: "Charles A Daniel-Hobbs"
     output: